Is HVAC a Good Career? Absolutely! Here's Why.

 To determine whether HVAC is a good career choice, let’s look at the pros and cons of pursuing a career as an HVAC Technician.

-Pro #1: No College Degree is Required
+1. No College Degree is Required

 The great thing that attracts so many people to become HVAC technicians is that working in the HVAC field does not require a college degree.
 You can become an HVAC Tech by completing an HVAC Training Program at a good institution and earning your diploma without having a college degree.
 So, you could theoretically finish high school and immediately begin training to become an HVAC Technician.
-The great thing about HVAC programs, such as UEI College's program, is that it’s short-term, meaning you can earn your diploma in as little as 10 months, and begin looking for an entry-level position right after graduation.

 As technology in computers advances, so does the technology in refrigeration and heating equipment.
 Each of these systems needs a trained HVAC technician to keep them running at peak performance.
 That’s why there is always a need for new technicians to learn the trade.
 According to the Bureau of Labor Statistics, the HVAC industry is expected to continue growing over the next ten years, providing jobs and opportunities for years to come.

-Pro #3: Increasing Need For HVAC Technicians
+3. Increasing Need for HVAC Technicians

+Where there is residential and commercial construction, so does the need for qualified HVAC Technicians to install and service HVAC systems.
 As such, pursuing a career as an HVAC Tech may be worth it since more and more HVAC technicians will be needed to serve the heating, ventilation, air conditioning, and refrigeration needs of residential and commercial construction.

 So, if you’re interested in training to become an HVAC Technician, consider enrolling in UEI's HVAC Training Program to train for this rewarding career.
 The program will provide you with the knowledge and skills you need to pursue a career as an HVAC Technician.

-Pro #4: Work With Your Hands
+4. Work With Your Hands

 HVAC technicians are responsible for maintaining, repairing, and replacing HVAC equipment.
 This involves using power tools, drilling, cutting, and connecting different pieces.
 If you enjoy working with your hands, you will enjoy working as an HVAC Technician.

-Pro #5: You Can Work Anywhere
+5. You Can Work Anywhere

 The beautiful thing about becoming an HVAC Technician is that you can apply your knowledge and skills anywhere there are HVAC systems, which pretty much covers all of the United States.
 Some states have more demand than others for HVAC Technicians, but there is no doubt that there is a need for HVAC Techs to install, maintain, and repair HVAC systems throughout the United States.
 So, if you want to pursue a career that will allow you to live anywhere you want while still being able to use your skills, you should consider training for a career as an HVAC technician.

-Pro #6.
-HVAC Systems Are All Around Us
+6. HVAC Systems are All Around Us

 Just about every household has a refrigerator, freezer, and heating system.
 Most households have an air conditioning unit as well.
 Understanding these systems takes training.
 HVAC technicians need to understand the HVAC equipment, but they are also trained to understand the systems that an air conditioner or heater connects to, like plumbing and electrical.
 These systems run through every building, making HVAC training incredibly valuable.

-Pro #7: Help People Feel & Breathe Better
+7. Help People Feel & Breathe Better

 Your HVAC equipment is what carries the air through your home.
 If it is not maintained well, it could be pushing dust and dirt instead.
 As an HVAC technician, you would be cleaning filters and HVAC components to ensure that HVAC systems work when they're needed to provide a comfortable and clean environment for people in their homes and at businesses.

-Pro #8: Develop Your Problem-Solving Skills
+8. Develop Your Problem-Solving Skills

 An HVAC Technician is often called on to diagnose an issue and solve the problem.
 This takes a lot of critical thinking and trial and error.
 If you are excited about the opportunity to solve problems, this is the career for you.